-(4) The Commission shall satisfy itself on the correctness of the facts stated and the conclusion, if any arrived at in the report submitted to it under subsection (3) and for that purpose, the Commission may make such inquiry, including the examination of any person or person's shoes conduct can assist in the investigation as it considers necessary.
+(4) The Commission shall satisfy itself on the correctness of the facts stated and the conclusion, if any arrived at in the report submitted to it under subsection (3) and for that purpose, the Commission may make such inquiry, including the examination of any person or person's conduct to assist in the investigation as it considers necessary.

-48. If the Commission decides not to investigate or to discontinue the investigation of a complaint, the the Commission.
+48. If the Commission decides not to investigate or to discontinue the investigation of a complaint, the Commission shall inform the complainant in writing of that decision and the reasons for that decision as soon as reasonably possible.